 What definitions are applicable to these rules?
 Unless the context clearly requires otherwise, the definitions in this section apply throughout these rules.

 "Act" means the Mortgage Broker Practices Act, chapter 19.146

 "Advertising material" means any form of sales or promotional materials used in connection with the mortgage broker business.
-Advertising material includes, but is not limited to, newspapers, magazines, leaflets, flyers, direct mail, indoor or outdoor signs or displays, point-of-sale literature or educational materials, other printed materials; radio, television, public address system, or other audio broadcasts; or internet pages.
+Advertising material includes, but is not limited to, newspapers, magazines, leaflets, flyers, direct mail, indoor or outdoor signs or displays, point-of-sale literature or educational materials, other printed materials; radio, television, public address system, or other audio broadcasts; or internet pages or social media pages.

 "Affiliate" means any person who directly or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with another person.

 "Annual loan origination volume" means the aggregate of the principal loan amounts brokered by the licensee.

 "Application" means the submission of a borrower's financial information in anticipation of a credit decision relating to a residential mortgage loan, which includes the borrower's name, monthly income, Social Security number to obtain a credit report, the property address, an estimate of the value of the property, and the mortgage loan amount sought.
 An application may be in writing or electronically submitted, including a written record of an oral application.
 If the submission does not state or identify a specific property, the submission is an application for a prequalification and not an application for a residential mortgage loan under this part.
 The subsequent addition of an identified property to the submission converts the submission to an application for a residential mortgage loan.